kctffs/battleships/README.md

 ## Testing.

- - Putting the code for Battleships: Sollo into the [PEP8 CI Python Linter](https://pep8ci.herokuapp.com/) threw some initial erros over layout issues.
+ - Putting the code for Battleships: Solo into the [PEP8 CI Python Linter](https://pep8ci.herokuapp.com/) threw some initial erros over layout issues.
    - Quick changes to the layout resulted in 100%, passing.
  - Testing the game also through the **Heroku** terminal when deployed.